Binocular vision: Disorders and tests

-About eighty percent of people can see depth, but not always equally well.
-There are several tests to determine how well someone can see depth and there are exercises to improve depth perception.
-If one eye does not function properly or is even blind, this can cause complete stereoblindness.
-There are other eye disorders, too, that can affect binocular vision.
-For example, sometimes the eye muscles do not work properly, so that the images from both eyes cannot be aligned properly.
-Or one eye is dominant, so that the signals from the other eye do not come through in the binocular image, or so that the direction in which an object is seen changes.
+Around 93% of adults under the age of 60 are estimated to have functional stereoscopic vision (stereopsis) - which means they can perceive depth.
+But not all can do so equally well.
+However, about 7% are stereoblind - which means they cannot perceive depth at all.
+Several tests can determine how well someone sees depth, and there are exercises to improve depth perception.
+If one eye does not function properly or is blind, this can cause stereoblindness, a complete lack of depth perception.
+There are other eye disorders that can affect binocular vision.
+For example, sometimes the eye muscles do not work properly, causing the images from both eyes to be misaligned.
+Another example is where one eye is dominant, so that the signals from the other eye do not come through in the binocular image, or so that the direction in which an object is seen changes.
 If eye dominance is noticed in time, an attempt can be made to reduce it through exercise, for example, by temporarily taping the dominant eye.

 Prevalence

 Binocular vision abnormalities are among the most common visual disorders.
-They are usually accompanied by symptoms such as headache, asthenopia, eye pain, blurred vision, and occasionally diplopia.
+They are usually accompanied by symptoms such as headache, eye strain, eye pain, blurred vision, and occasionally diplopia (double vision).
 Approximately 20% of patients who come to an optometry clinic have binocular vision defects.
-As the use of digital aids becomes more common, many children use digital aids for a significant period of time.
+As the use of digital aids becomes more common, many children use them for a significant period of time.
 This can lead to various binocular vision defects, such as reduced accommodative amplitudes, accommodative powers, and positive fusional convergence, both near and far.
-The most effective way to diagnose visual defects is with the near convergence test.
-During the NPC test, a target, such as a finger, is brought to the face until the examiner notices that one eye is turned outward and/or the person has experienced diplopia or double vision.
+The most effective way to diagnose visual defects is with the near point of convergence (NPC) test.
+During the NPC test, a target, such as a finger, is brought to the face until the examiner notices that one eye is turned outward and/or the person has experienced double vision.
 Binocular defects can be compensated for to some extent by adaptations of the visual system.
 However, if the deviations of binocular vision are too great (for example, if the visual system has to adapt to excessive horizontal, vertical, torsional or size (aniseikonic) deviations), the eyes tend to avoid binocular vision, which eventually causes or worsens squint.